 Your course shouldn’t be regular information anyone can find on the internet regurgitated into an expensive course.

-Instead, it should be your own personal and in-depth views on the topic, and you should speak in your own voice.
+Instead, it should be your own personal and in-depth views on the topic, and you should speak in your voice.

-Do your best to fill your course with knowledge and then people will purchase it without any trouble.
+Do your best to fill your course with knowledge, and then people will purchase it without any trouble.

-2. Charging the Wrong Price
+3. Charging the Wrong Price

 A course doesn’t need to be three or four figures at first, even if that is what has been advertised.

-You can charge something in the range of $20-$30 dollars, and people will start to come to you for your course.
+You can charge something in the range of $20-30 dollars, and people will start to come to you for your course.

-3. Creating an All-in-One Course
+4. Creating an All-in-One Course

-An All-on-One course is anywhere from 2 to 6 hours long, and also tends to be a course that is split up into multiple modules.
+An All-on-One course is anywhere from 2 to 6 hours long and also tends to be a course that is split up into multiple modules.

 Quick Tip: Focus on smaller courses that will share information about a specific topic.

 If you are in the writing niche, you don’t want to create a course on everything you know about writing.
-Instead you might create a course on how to craft an interesting story.
+Instead, you might create a course on how to craft an interesting story.

 These courses are typically the teasers, the webinars, and even freebies that are given away for an email or a few bucks.
 They are around thirty minutes or an hour, and they will typically cover a very niche topic when it comes to the topic.